Rosa Lund

-Rosa Lund (born 4 December 1986, in Copenhagen) is a Danish politician, who is a member of the Folketing for the Red–Green Alliance (Danish: Enhedslisten) political party.
+Rosa Lund (born 4 December 1986) is a Danish politician, who is a member of the Folketing for the Red–Green Alliance (Danish: Enhedslisten) political party.
 She was elected at the 2019 Danish general election, and previously sat in parliament from 2011 to 2015.

 Education

 Lund studied at the University of Copenhagen between 2009-2018 and has a bachelor's degree in political science and a master's degree in law.

 Political career

 Lund was first elected into parliament at the 2011 election, where she received 1,150 votes.
 She ran again at the 2015 election, receiving 1,463 votes.
 Despite this being more votes than she received at the 2011 election, it wasn't enough for a parliamentary seat.
 This result led her to become the Red-Green Alliance's primary substitute in the Copenhagen constituency.
 She was called upon once during the term, acting as substitute for Johanne Schmidt-Nielsen from 5 March 2018 to 28 February 2019.
 At the 2019 election, she received 3,653 and was elected directly into parliament.